chasinglogic/projector/README.md

     -c, --code-dir <CODE_DIR>    The root of where to search for projects.
 Also can be configured using the environment variable CODE_DIR.
                                  Default: ~/Code
+    -e, --exclude <PATTERN>      A regex which will be used to exclude directories from commands.
+    -i, --include <PATTERN>      A regex which will be used to include directories from commands.
+Overrides excludes so if a directory is matched by an exclude pattern and an include pattern the directory will be included.

 SUBCOMMANDS:
     help    Prints this message or the help of the given subcommand(s)